haibol2016/BioinformaticsTrainingWorkshop/lectures/readmes/intro_to_unix_command_line_DB.md

 Please note that Unix is **case-sensitive!** Unix is also sensitive to spaces, so please be careful when naming your folders!
 This is the reason why you are likely to see more underscores ("_") in file and folder names while working with Unix.

-Finally, I have a tip to share that will stop you from developing carpal tunnel, improve your relationships and make you lots of money: use the [TAB] key!
+Also, I have a tip to share that will stop you from developing carpal tunnel, improve your relationships and make you lots of money: use the [TAB] key!
 Unix allows you to auto-complete entries using [TAB] so long as you match enough characters in a file.
 Here's an example:

 ```bash
 # You run an ls in the following directory and here are the files: